wp-plugins/simple-links/readme.txt

 1. Screenshot of a tyical settings page.
 The verbage will change slightly depending on your database structure

 == Changelog ==
+= 2.0 =
+* Made updating the options table seralized safe *
+* Add extending ability of views and css *
+* Moved the Admin page to the Tools Section *
+* Improved the structure to allow for future changes *

 = 1.5 =
 * Added support for automatically keeping email addresses intact when switching to a subdomain like www